A Recipe for

 Through African Christian leaders, we educate rural, African families how to live an abundant life, by using our eight ingredients.
-Although these families are currently the world's poorest and most hungry, we believe they can thrive with fresh, homegrown food, clean water, and strong community ties.
+Although these families are among the world's poorest and most hungry, we believe they can thrive with fresh, homegrown food, clean water, and strong community ties.

 We train families in hands-on, community-based, public health practices in nutrition, sustainable agriculture, temperance, water and sanitation with the goal to achieve food security, improve health and family wellbeing.